davon92/MP_ARENA/README.md

 ## 🧑‍💻 About the Developer

-Hi, I’m Davon Allen, a gameplay engineer with a focus on building high-quality, scalable gameplay systems in Unreal Engine.
+Hi, I’m Davon Allen, a gameplay engineer with a focus on building high-quality, scalable gameplay systems.
 My goal is to join a AAA studio as a Mid - Senior Gameplay Programmer and contribute to systems that drive player creativity, fun, and depth.

 - [LinkedIn](https://www.linkedin.com/in/davonaallen/)